coderefinery/manuals/lesson-design.md

 should be improved.
 Then start talking about what the improvements are.

+Ideally, the introduction should serve as an self-contained abstract of your material.
+If you need to teach your lesson in only 10% of the time you have, can you use just the introduction to do it?

 Conclusion should remind people about why this is cool and discuss what comes next.

 ## Exercise types

-The main point of different exercises types is to have some which have lower cognitive load on the learner than just "do it from scratch yourself".
+Not every exercise has to be an amazing hand-on example.
+It's mixing with smaller, more conceptual things to reduce the cognitive load and be able to have more frequent exercises.

 One of your other primary goals should be to make your exercises *relevant*.
 Abstract will lead to disconnection.
 Connect the exercises to the real world.
 Also, can you tell a complete story with exercises?
+(Remember, in backwards lesson design, the exercises form the story of the lesson.)

 Remember that not every exercise has to be long.
-Try to have more frequent short exercises to get immediate feedback.
+Try to have frequent short exercises to get immediate feedback, with some long ones.

-Basic:
+When you are stuck thinking "how can I make an exercise that covers X", think of these for inspiration:

+Basic types:
 - Multiple choice (easy to get feedback via a classroom tool - try to design each wrong answer so that it identifies a specific misconception).